shivanshdave/2020-432/post-class/README.md

 ## Homework 5

-Here are the people who have submitted Homework 5 to Canvas.
+Here are the people from whom I have received Homework 5.

 - Hussam Alqahtani
 - Logan Harper